RasaHQ/rasa/docs/tutorial_interactive_learning.rst

 ====================

 .. note::
    This is the place to start if you have a great idea for a bot but you don't have any conversations to use as training data.
 We will assume that you've already thought of what intents and entities you need (check out the `Rasa NLU <http://nlu.rasa.ai/tutorial.html#tutorial-a-simple-restaurant-search-bot>`_ docs if you don't know what those are).

+   `Example Code on GitHub <https://github.com/RasaHQ/rasa_core/tree/master/examples/concerts>`_

+Motivation: Why Interactive Learning?
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+There are some complications to chatbot training which makes them more tricky than most machine learning problems.

+The first is that there
+are several ways of getting to the same goal, and they may all be equivalently good.
+Therefore it is wrong to say with certainty that given X, you should do Y, and if you do not do exactly Y then you are wrong.
+This is essentially what you do in a fully supervised learning case.
+We want the bot to be able to learn it can get to a successful state through a number of different means.

+Secondly, the utterances from users will be strongly affected by the actions of the bot.
+That means that a network trained on pre-collected data will suffer from `exposure bias <https://arxiv.org/abs/1511.06732>`_, this is when a system is trained to make predictions but is never given the ability to train on its own predictions, instead being given the ground truth every time.
+This has been shown to have issues when trying to predict sequences multiple steps into the future.

+Also, from a practical perspective Rasa Core developers should be able to train via the `Wizard of Oz <https://en.wikipedia.org/wiki/Wizard_of_Oz_experiment>`_ method.
+I.e. if you want a bot to do a certain task, you can simply pretend to be a bot for a little while and at the end it will learn how to respond.
+This is a good way of learning how to make natural and flowing

 The Bot
 ^^^^^^^